carmeloevoli/XS4GCR/README.md

 ## XS4GCR

-XS4GCR computes all the relevant cross-sections for galactic cosmic ray propagation models
+XS4GCR computes the relevant cross-sections for galactic cosmic ray propagation models.

 ### Installation

 - XS4GCR requires GSL library and C, C++, Fortran compilers.

-- We provide some examples of using, each of them can be installed this way:
+- We provide some examples of using.
+You can install all of them this way:
 ```
 mkdir build ; cd build
 cmake ..
-make xsec_example1
+make all
 ```

 ### Documentation